moefangsubs/bat-merging-jpg/README.md

 5. **Step 5: Clean-Up**
    - The script will delete the original images after merging.
 If you want to keep the original images, remove or comment out the `del` commands in the script.

----

-This guide should cover everything necessary to install, run, and modify the batch script for merging `.jpg` images.
-Let me know if you need any further assistance or clarification!